You’ve champagne-toasted to your engagement, basked in post-engagement bliss, and happily researched the latest table decor trends on Pinterest.

-In the whirlwind of wedding planning, it can be easy to forget the actual purpose—getting legally married!
+In the whirlwind of wedding planning, it can be easy to forget about some of the more technical steps of getting married.

-That requires you to apply for a marriage license, typically with the relevant county clerk’s office.
+You’ll need to apply for a marriage license, of course, typically with the relevant county clerk’s office.
 Some states have a fixed fee, while others vary by county or city.
-The fees can range from $10 to $115.
+The fees can range from about $10 to $115.

-You probably know that you’ll need to pay for a venue, but you may not be aware that many require you to also purchase insurance.
+You know that you’ll need to pay for a wedding venue, but you may not be aware that many of them require you to also purchase insurance.
 These policies typically cover damage to the venue or injuries to guests or vendors.

-Sometimes they reimburse you if something goes wrong, such as a venue becoming unavailable or a vendor not showing up.
-Wedding insurance usually costs $200-$550 for basic coverage but can cost more for more expensive events.
+Some wedding insurance policies also reimburse you if something goes wrong, such as a venue becoming unavailable or a vendor not showing up.
+Wedding insurance costs range from about $125 to $550 for basic coverage, but the price can be higher for more expensive events.

-If you’re sending paper cards to your guests, don’t forget that you’ll need stamps, too.
-These can add up when you consider that you may need them for Save the Date cards, invitations, RSVP envelopes, and Thank You cards.
+If you’re mailing correspondence to your guests, don’t forget that you’ll need stamps, too.
+These can add up when you consider that you may need them for save the date cards, invitations, RSVP envelopes, and thank you cards.

-Many brides and grooms forget that attaining the perfect wedding-day outfit will likely require not only shelling out for a dress and suit, but also paying for alterations.
+The perfect wedding-day outfit requires not only paying for a dress and a tuxedo or suit, but also likely shelling out for alterations.

 Some stores and custom tailors include the cost of alterations in the price of the garment, but others don’t.
-With dresses, changes such as hemming the gown, adding lace or beading, or taking it in can cost anywhere from $50 to $700 or more.
+For a wedding dress, changes such as hemming the gown, adding lace or beading, or taking it in can cost anywhere from $200 to $800 or more.

 6. Beauty Treatments

 You’ll want to look your best on your big day, and that likely requires spending some cash.
-Hair and makeup for brides costs $150 on average, and many stylists charge extra for a trial.
-If you’re paying for your bridesmaids to get hair and makeup done as well, the cost could also be around $150 for both services on average.
+Hair and makeup for brides costs $250 on average, and some stylists charge extra for a trial.
+If you’re paying for your bridesmaids to get hair and makeup done as well, the cost could also be around $170 per person for both services on average.

-Brides may also choose other beauty treatments, such as facials (average cost of $65), manicures and pedicures (average cost of $63), and tanning (average cost of $39).
-Body art, like mehendi for Indian brides, can cost $75 on average.
-The groom may also choose to pay for services like a haircut and professional shave.
+Brides may also choose other beauty treatments, such as facials (with an average cost of $50 to $100) and manicures and pedicures (the average cost ranges from $45 to $80).
+Body art, like mehendi for Indian brides, can cost hundreds of dollars.

 You are probably expecting to receive gifts from your guests, but don’t forget that you may want to give some out, too.

-You may also want to give tokens of appreciation to your parents and grandparents, especially if they helped pay for the wedding.
-If you have friends who helped out a lot, perhaps by writing your escort cards or serving as an officiant, you may want to thank them with a gift as well.
-And any children that are participating in your day, such as a flower girl or ring bearer.
+You may also want to give tokens of appreciation to your parents and grandparents, particularly if they helped pay for the wedding.
+If you have friends who helped out, perhaps by doing a reading at the ceremony or serving as an officiant, you may want to thank them with a gift as well.
+And you’ll also want to give a gift to any children participating in your day, such as a flower girl or ring bearer.

 Last but not least, it can be meaningful to exchange gifts with your new husband or wife.
-By including these significant items in your budget, you can make sure you can afford them when the time comes.
+By including these significant items in your budget, or by exploring the option of a wedding loan to help cover them, you can make sure you can afford them when the time comes.

 8. Wedding Weekend Events

-Your initial wedding budget may not have included other events you’re hosting, such as the rehearsal dinner, welcome drinks, or a brunch.
+Your initial wedding budget may not have included other gatherings you’re hosting, such as the rehearsal dinner, welcome drinks, or a brunch.

 9. Lodging and Transportation